NOLM3/Python_Basics/README.md

 ## Acknowledgements

 This documentation is based on various learning resources, including [Python for Everybody](https://www.py4e.com), a great course by Dr. Chuck.

+## Status

+This project is still under development.
+Additional information and features will be added soon.
+Stay tuned!